puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/conditional_statements.md

 Under the **Access Control** navigation bar, click the **User Roles** menu option.
 Click on the link for the **Operators** role.
-Select the **Learning** user from the dropdown menu, click the **Add user** button, and finally click the **Commit 1 change** botton near the bottom right of the console screen.
+Select the **Learning** user from the dropdown menu, click the **Add user** button, and finally click the **Commit 1 change** button near the bottom right of the console screen.

 With this user configured, you can use the `puppet access` command to generate a token that will allow you to use the `puppet job` tool.
 We'll set the